You can apply to ECC by following four simple steps:

 Attend the online New Student Orientation and meet with an academic advisor to plan your classes.

 Register for classes and make payment arrangements by the due date for the semester.
-Visit http://www.elgin.edu/payment for all your options.
+Visit Payment Options for details.

 Check the course to determine what prerequisites, if any, are required for the course in which you are planning to enroll.
 Note: Course prerequisites must be satisfied prior to registration.